Vyral/bud-gragg/_drafts/how-to-protect-your-interests-when-buyingselling-a-home.md

 {% include youtube.html %}

-Whether you’re buying or selling a home, the safest way to get started is by calling a Realtor such as myself.
+<center>Whether you’re buying or selling a home, the safest way to get started is by calling a Realtor such as myself.</center>

 What is the safest way to buy and/or sell a home?
 There are a couple points to be made regarding this question.